 New investigations are highlighting once again the rampant use of forced labour globally.
 We’re working with civil society partners to urge immediate action by countries like Canada to halt and prevent this abuse.

-Above Ground is tracking the details of complaints to the CORE regarding alleged human rights abuses linked to specific Canadian companies.
-The CORE has released reports on eight complaints and is investigating seven of these.
-We will update this document with new information as it is announced.
+Above Ground is tracking the details of complaints to the CORE regarding alleged human rights abuses linked to Canadian companies.
+Here we list cases that are under investigation or for which information is publicly known.
+We will update the list with new information as it is released.

 The global seafood industry is rife with worker abuse, and we need comprehensive measures to stop companies profiting from it, write Georgina Alonso of Above Ground and Bea Bruske of the Canadian Labour Congress in this Hill Times op-ed.

 Ottawa is poised to end a significant component of its support for fossil fuel companies.
-It unveiled last week its criteria to identify "inefficient" subsidies that can no longer be provided.
-Left intact, however, are billions of dollars in federal financing for oil and gas companies, and a phase-out plan for this support is facing delay.
+It has unveiled its criteria to identify "inefficient" subsidies that must end.
+Left intact, however, are billions of dollars in financing for oil and gas firms, and a phase-out plan for this support is facing delay.

 Amidst increasing awareness of Canadian ties to forced labour overseas, Ottawa is being urged to make better use of legal tools to attack the problem.
 In this brief, we take stock of Canada's existing legislation and policies related to forced labour in international supply chains, and how they are — or aren't — being enforced.

 Above Ground strives to ensure that companies based in Canada or supported by the Canadian state respect human rights worldwide.
 We shed light on companies’ impacts abroad, and we advance solutions for accountability and access to justice in Canada.